-Procedures detail the correct way that a task or situation is to be carried out.
+Procedures detail the correct and safe way that a task, action or situation is to be carried out.
 This might be to avoid errors and following the correct procedure will eliminate or reduce errors and ultimately costs.
 Standard Operating Procedures is an example.